31 de agosto de 2021

 Remote work, which until then was applied to rare labor relations, generally in the branch of the state bureaucracy, became an imposition, a reality.
-But the question that we will try to answer and register in this report is: how does an indigenist institution continue to act in a remote work context?
+But the question that we

 The work routine known as “normal” before the start of the covid-19 pandemic lasted only two months in 2020.
 In March, the schedule of actions and commitments to projects and communities gave way to the agenda of emergency actions that OPAN took over as a way to mitigate the impacts of the disease among indigenous peoples.